 - 11. Moose’s Tooth Pizza

 - 15. Find the Perfect Souvenir from Alaska

 - Make Planning Your Alaska Family Vacation Easier

 Sometimes you can find great deals on Alaska family vacation packages.
 I like to use this website to book flights, hotels, cars, and tours in one place to save money.
 It can take a lot of stress out of your vacation and usually everything is fully refundable, so it’s worth looking into.

 Preparing for your Trip to Alaska with Kids

-Alaska allows you to see wildlife typically only seen in in zoos, out in the wild, such as bears, moose and more.
+Alaska allows you to see wildlife typically only seen in zoos, out in the wild, such as bears, moose, and more.
 Prepare your family for what you might have the opportunity to see and how to stay safe when you see them.
 I’ll talk about that more below.

 - Way of Life

 Many people who live in Alaska fish and/or hunt.
 This may be a completely new concept for kids coming from an urban area and it’s good to prepare them for that.

 As part of our Worldschooling curriculum, we made sure to learn as much as we could about Alaska before and during our trip there.
 This consisted of lessons, games, books and audiobooks all about Alaska!
 Here are some of our favorite books about Alaska for kids: